veox/python3-krakenex/README.md

 Installation
 -----------

+This package requires Python 3.3 or later.

-Run `python ./setup.py install`.
+Run `python3 ./setup.py install`.
 The module will be called `krakenex`.

 Documentation